RISK MANAGEMENT

 Climate-Focused Scenario Analysis

 We consider climate-related risks throughout our corporate strategic planning and scenario analysis process.
-In conducting our scenario analysis, we utilized internal modeling supported in part by the International Energy Agency’s (IEA) World Energy Outlook (WEO) to better understand the future patterns of a changing global energy system.
+Our scenario analysis leverages internal modeling, supported in part by the International Energy Agency’s (IEA) World Energy Outlook (WEO), to better understand the evolving global energy landscape.

-We used three of the scenarios included in the IEA’s 2023 Outlook, each of which contains assumptions regarding future population, economic growth and hydrocarbon supply and demand.
+We utilized three scenarios from the IEA’s 2024 Outlook, each of which contains assumptions regarding future population, economic growth and hydrocarbon supply and demand.

 Stated Policies Scenario (STEPS): Reflects current policy settings that are in place and have been announced by governments around the world

-By using scenarios, we can evaluate a range of potential risks related to commodity pricing and emissions reduction structures.
-Specific to our portfolio, we test our current assets against potential future outcomes to determine where challenges and opportunities may exist.
-We also assess portfolio resiliency by comparing our assets’ performance under different IEA price forecasts adjusted to the West Texas Intermediate (WTI) benchmark against publicly available breakeven price assumptions per play.
-For this analysis, we also incorporate an escalating carbon tax in line with the IEA APS.
+By employing these scenarios, we can evaluate a range of potential risks related to commodity pricing and emissions reduction frameworks.
+Specifically, we test our current assets in our portfolio against potential future outcomes to identify challenges and opportunities.
+We also assess portfolio resiliency by comparing our assets’ performance under different IEA price forecasts, adjusted to the West Texas Intermediate (WTI) benchmark, against publicly available breakeven price assumptions per play.
+This analysis incorporates an escalating carbon tax in line with the IEA APS.

-For the purposes of this analysis, we have included an Ovintiv Base Case Scenario to demonstrate the current competitiveness of our portfolio compared to IEA forecasted prices.
-The Ovintiv Base Case Scenario assumes holding crude and condensate scale at maintenance capital levels and is non-GAAP free cash flow positive after base dividend.
+To demonstrate the current competitiveness of our portfolio, we included an Ovintiv Base Case Scenario.
+This scenario assumes holding crude and condensate scale at maintenance capital levels and is non-GAAP free cash flow positive after the base dividend.

-It is important to note that our analysis assumes a consistent breakeven price.
+Our analysis assumes a consistent breakeven price.
 Ovintiv has a strong track record of knowledge sharing, adopting innovative practices and driving efficiencies through our business.
-We expect this performance to continue, further decreasing our breakeven prices and increasing our portfolio resiliency.
+We expect this performance to continue, further reducing our breakeven prices and enhancing our portfolio resiliency and profitability.

-In alignment with the SASB reporting recommendations, we tested our year-end 2023 reserves against the conditions outlined in the IEA STEPS and APS.
-The value of Ovintiv’s SEC 1P reserves comparing STEPS and the associated pricing and carbon tax to the SEC 12-month average trailing price forecast is ~19% higher on a NPV10 basis.
-Using the APS and its associated commodity pricing and carbon tax compared to the SEC price forecast resulted in the value of Ovintiv’s SEC 1P reserves decreasing ~10% on a NPV10 basis, driven by lower commodity pricing in the APS.
-However, the net present value of our future cash flows remains positive even under the APS scenario, and we believe that our multi-basin, diversified product portfolio is well positioned to be resilient in a low-carbon scenario.
+In alignment with the SASB reporting recommendations, we tested our year-end 2024 reserves against the conditions outlined in the IEA STEPS and APS.
+The value of Ovintiv’s SEC 1P reserves comparing STEPS and the associated pricing and carbon tax to the SEC 12-month average trailing price forecast is ~30% higher on a NPV10 basis.
+Using the APS and its associated commodity pricing and carbon tax compared to the SEC price forecast resulted in the value of Ovintiv’s SEC 1P reserves decreasing ~1% on a NPV10 basis, driven by lower commodity pricing in the APS.
+However, the net present value of our future cash flows remained positive even under the APS scenario, and we believe that our multi-basin, diversified product portfolio is well positioned to be resilient in a low-carbon scenario.

-Our analysis confirms the resiliency of our portfolio under a range of possible future climate policy scenarios.
-Under both STEPS and APS scenarios, we expect new well development to continue to yield an economic return as breakeven prices remain lower than forecast prices.
-Even with the implementation of an escalating carbon tax, our low-cost, short-cycle portfolio remains competitive under these scenarios.
+Our analysis confirms the expected resiliency of our portfolio across various potential future climate policy scenarios.
+Under both STEPS and APS scenarios, we anticipate new well development to continue to generate economic returns, as breakeven prices remain below forecast prices.
+Even with the implementation of an escalating carbon tax, our low-cost, short-cycle portfolio remains competitive.

-In the case of a hypothetical NZE 2050 scenario, it is important to take cost and asset competitiveness into consideration, particularly where tightening demand can lead to industry rationalization.
-The IEA has noted that the pathway to net zero emissions by 2050 is very narrow and depends on fair and effective global cooperation.
+In the hypothetical NZE 2050 scenario, it is crucial to consider cost and asset competitiveness, especially as tightening demand may lead to industry rationalization.
+The IEA has noted that the pathway to net zero emissions by 2050 is very narrow and relies on fair and effective global cooperation.

-Significant Free Cash Flow Potential Across Both STEPS and APS IEA Scenarios
+Significant Free Cash Flow Potential Across STEPS AND APS IEA Scenarios